 Nearby Attractions: Learn about local tribes at Wolowaru or refresh yourself at Murundao waterfall

 Padar Island, Komodo National Park

 Saving the best for the last, you will be awed by the beautiful sight of Padar Island smacked in the middle of Komodo National Park.
-Totally out of the world view of turquoise oceans and gorgeous landscape will provide you plenty of instagram-worthy pictures.
-You can do this by your own, by following the worn footpath that leads to the vantage point.
+Totally out of the world view of turquoise oceans and gorgeous landscape will provide you with plenty of Instagram-worthy pictures.
+You can do this on your own, by following the worn footpath that leads to the vantage point.

 As it is not a tropical forest where you can get plenty of cover under shades of trees, please use sunscreen and hat generously.